 Independent information, support and advice for you.
 Because, we know kinship care is complex and confusing.
 Use Kinship Compass to discover what support is available to you, both locally and nationally, to help you navigate your kinship journey.

-View In your areaMake or Break shares key findings from Kinship’s 2024 annual survey of more than 1,300 kinship carers to provide an updated ‘state of the nation’ overview of kinship families.
+Published ahead of Kinship Care Week 2025, Handle With Care shares key findings from our 2025 annual survey of more than 1,900 kinship carers to provide an updated ‘state of the nation’ overview of kinship families and the current policy context.

 Whether you're new to kinship care, already caring for a child or supporting a family member or friend, we’re here to help.
 Find out more about the support and advice we can offer.